DinoChiesa/devjam3-20170405/Labs/Core/02---API-Development---Nodejs-Target/README.md

 # Instructions

+* First, download [this zip file](./code/intro-nodejs-proxy-20170330.zip) to your local machine, by clicking the link, and then clicking "Download".
+Then return here.

-* Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
-This is the Edge management UI.
+* In a separate browser tab, navigate to [https://apigee.com/edge](https://apigee.com/edge) and be sure you are logged in.

 * Select **Develop →API Proxies** in the side navigation menu